President Zelenskyy shakes up Ukraine's cabinet amid corruption allegations

 Tymoshenko's resignation comes days after another popular Zelenskyy adviser, Oleksiy Arestovych, resigned from his post for spreading misinformation about who was responsible for an airstrike on an apartment building collapse that killed 46 civilians in the city of Dnipro Jan.
 14.

 The string of dismissals comes as accusations of wartime misconduct have risen in Ukraine, reviving pre-war concerns of endemic corruption in the country.
+In 2017, Ukraine set up a joint anti-corruption initiative with the European Union as a pretext for joining the 27-member bloc.
+"Ukraine also has come far in setting up the necessary anti-corruption bodies...now they have to become fully operational," read an EU statement when Ukraine became an official candidate in 2022.
 On Monday, the Deputy Infrastructure Minister lost his job after he was arrested for bribery.

 Tymofiy Mylovanov, Ukraine's former economics minister, said that Ukraine has taken extensive steps to counter corruption.
 In a tweet, Mylovanov said the recent corruption scandals were "episodic," rather than "systemic," as European officials have claimed.